LDraw Primitives Reference

 This single primitive pre-dates the creation of the tffirrrr and tfforrrr suite of primitives and will not be augmented.
 It produces a quarter torus with a major radius of 2.5Ldu and a tube radius of 1LDu.

-It should be superceded by t04q4000.dat.
+It is superceded by t04q4000.dat.

 n-fsphe.dat